YannChemin/RRI.opencl/README.md

 - Periodic full-grid output (`hs_*`/`hr_*`/`qr_*`/... snapshot files) --
   only the two time-series outputs above are written.
 - TSAS particle tracking.
-- Persistent-buffer / streaming OpenCL execution (see "OpenCL backend" below) -- the current dispatch uploads/downloads every kernel call's buffers fresh rather than keeping state device-resident across the RK45 sub-loop, which is why the current GPU run is SLOWER than 32-core OpenMP on solo30s (see "OpenCL backend" below) -- correctness first, per PLAN.md milestone 10 ("do not optimize ahead of a profile").
+- A fully streaming/GPU-resident RK45 loop.
+Topology/parameter arrays
+  ARE now uploaded once and kept device-resident (PLAN.md milestone 10, see "OpenCL backend" below), which materially helped (~115s -> ~87s on solo30s), but the actually time-varying state (trial depth, discharge) still round-trips host<->device every RK45 stage, because the accept/reject error-norm and the flux-scatter step are host-side by design (see `rri.h`'s file-level comment) and need that state on the host to do their job.
+The GPU is still slower than 32-core OpenMP on solo30s's problem size -- see "OpenCL backend" below for the honest current numbers and what a further redesign (moving the scatter to a GPU kernel, or batching multiple cells' work per launch) would need.

 ## OpenCL backend